sirin-koca/interactive-newsletter/README.md

-# WARNING | index.html in this repo, is the actual Oblig2 html file - so, do NOT touch anything!
+# WARNING | index.html in this repo, is the actual Oblig2 html file - so, we r NOT allowed to touch anything in index.html!

+***

 # Obli2 assignment: An interactive-newsletter by G33